When can I claim special circumstances?

 You'll need to provide a signed and dated statement from your employer on official company letterhead stating:

-• how this affects your study.
+• how this affects your study or your ability to complete assignments or exams

 Unavoidable commitments